-A couple of months back, one of my residents mentioned that they had some extra discretionary spending money.
+A couple of months back, one of the residents I interact with at the hospital mentioned that they had some extra discretionary spending money.
 So, they decided to open up an IRA for the “tax break.”

 Unfortunately, this resident makes a little too much to get a tax credit, and if they chose to invest in an IRA it should be Roth money, which is post-tax money.

-During the conversation my resident revealed that they had about $50,000 in student loans remaining to be paid off and that they were accruing around 7%.
+During the conversation this resident revealed that they had about $50,000 in student loans remaining to be paid off and that they were accruing around 7%.
 They were also enrolled in REPAYE.

 For those that don’t know, the REPAYE program pays 50% of any remaining unpaid interest each month for people enrolled in the program.

 Given their low student loan debt ($50,000), this resident was unlikely to benefit from REPAYE, because their monthly payment would cover all the interest.
 Thus, they would receive no subsidy from the government towards any unpaid interest (because they already paid it all).